What are the 22 official languages in India?

 Learn a few basics before you go with a Learn to Speak Hindi book.
-Or check out the courses to learn Hindi on Udemy.

 Generally speaking, most official signs are trilingual in the local language (if not Hindi), Hindi and English, with the exception of Tamil Nadu where they are bilingual in Tamil and English.

 English is widely spoken in major cities and around most tourist places, as well as in most government offices, and acts as the lingua franca among educated Indians.

 English has been spoken by Indians long enough that it has begun evolving its own rhythm, vocabulary, and inflection, much like French in Africa.
 Indeed, much has recently been made of subcontinental writers such as Arundhati Roy, Vikram Seth, and Salman Rushdie.
 The English you are likely to hear in India will be heavily influenced by British English, although spoken with the lilting stress and intonation of the speaker’s other native language.
 Indians can usually tell regional English accents apart.

 One of the most delightful quirks of Indian English is the language’s adherence to Pre-1950s British English which to speakers in North America and Britain will sound oddly formal.

 Another source of fascination and intrigue for travelers is the ubiquitous use of English for cute quips in random places.
 One relatively common traffic sign reads, “Speed thrills, but kills”.
 On the back of trucks everywhere you’ll find “use dipper at night” or “Sound Horn”.

 Indians are adopting more and more native words into their English.
 A lot of these are already well known to speakers elsewhere.